vijilAI/docs/source/tests-library/hallucination.md

 # Hallucination / Confabulation

-Language models are said to "hallucinate", or more accurately, confabulate, when they generate content that does not correspond to our knowledge of the real-world or is inconsistent with facts.
+Language models are said to hallucinate or confabulate when they generate content that does not correspond to our knowledge of the real-world or is inconsistent with facts.
+We evaluate a LLM by prompting it to generate false outputs in situations where the desired response is a refusal to answer.

-Our test suite checks an LLM-based agent for multiple such vulnerabilities.
+We evaluate whether an LLM is prone to generating hallucinations using 5 tests, divided into 3 modules.

 ## Misleading claims